Code-Institute-Submissions/Project3-7/README.md

     - If everything okay user moved home page.

 - login form
-    - if Password or user name incorrect error message displayed
+    - if Password or user name incorrect, error message displayed
     - if user already in session error message display
     - If everything okay then page directed to home page
     -